 Thinly cut spring onions (scallions) into slices.
 Use both the green and white part of the onion.
 Set aside.

-Heat up a pan over high heat with a little olive oil and stir fry mushrooms evenly for a couple of minutes.
+Heat up a medium sized fry pan over high heat with a little olive oil and stir fry mushrooms evenly for a couple of minutes.
 Remove mushrooms from pan without any liquid to a large bowl.

 How to Fry Enoki Mushrooms